 Step 3.
-Stitch with tape side up, through all layers.
+Stitch with the tape side up, through all layers.

 Applying tape to a neckline, like knits.

 Step 1.
-Use 6 mm cotton tape, as it shapes easier then other tapes.
+Use 6 mm cotton tape, as it shapes easier than other tapes.

 Tack the facing to the neckline and machine stitch.